KonsKo/Docker_compose_for_microservices/readme.md

 # Docker compose packet

-## Create and run all services except monitored machines
+# Create and run all services except monitored machines

+This docker-composed project created for microservice architecture (hereinafter in text as `application`).

+Main application task is remote controlling of Windows machines via PowerShell by SSH.
+Event logs for every PC processed via WinLogBeat and Logstash.
+Project includes:
+- 5 python services
+- Web server
+- Logstash instance
+- PostgreSQL instance
+- RabbitMQ instanse as broker for services

+Names of files and services was changed and some unrelated data such pipelines and configs were removed.

 ### Preparing to run: